masesk/simple-hex-packet-analyzer/README.md

 # simple-hex-packet-analyzer
-A simple SPA that parses the content of a packet and hex format and identifies that multiple layers.
-Currently supports Ethernet, TCP, UDP, IPv4, IPv6.
+A simple SPA that parses the content of a packet in hex format and identifies multiple layers.
+Currently detects Ethernet frame, TCP, UDP, IPv4, IPv6.